vmware/container-service-extension/docs/KNOWN_ISSUES.md

 Error: Unknown error.
 Please contact your System Administrator
 ```

 Workaround: extend the cell timeout to be able to wait for the required amount of time.
+See the section 'Setting the API Extension Timeout' under [CSE Server Management](https://vmware.github.io/container-service-extension/CSE_SERVER_MANAGEMENT.html#extension-timeout).

 To extend vcd cell timeout, execute these commands in the vcd cell: